ssorkhou/ssorkhou/README.md

-- Hi, I’m @ssorkhou
+- Hi, I’m @ssorkhou.
-- I’m interested in data science and machine learning.
+- I am interested in data science and machine learning.
 Detecting patterns and being able to find stories in raw data is fascinating!
-- I’m currently finishing off my PhD in mathematics at the University of Toronto.
+- I am currently finishing off my PhD in mathematics at the University of Toronto.
 At the same time, I am teaching myself all I can learn about data science in the hopes of pursuing a career in this field.
 I am working on some projects to hone my skills as well as for personal interest and I intend to post these projects here!
-- I'm definitely looking to connect if you're interested!
-Check out my [LinkedIn profile](https://www.linkedin.com/in/saied-sorkhou-717265205) for more about me.
+- Check out my [LinkedIn profile](https://www.linkedin.com/in/saied-sorkhou) for more about me.

 <!---
 ssorkhou/ssorkhou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.